 Dr. Robert H. Huntington became the 14th president of Heidelberg University on July 1, 2009.
 Since his arrival, he has prioritized the strengthening of Heidelberg’s core student mission of education excellence, full engagement, total success, 4-year graduation, and preferred placement.
 Heidelberg has become more contemporary and relevant for students, sharpening its focus on the needs and priorities identified in the Academic Strategic Initiatives for Improvement Plan (ASIIP) and the Academic Strategic Programs Prioritization Plan (ASPPP).
-Approximately $100 million has been raised over the past decade, including through the highly successful Academic Comprehensive Campaign for Excellence (ACCE) that raised $77.2 million when it finished in June 2021.
+More than $100 million has been raised over the past 13 years, including through the highly successful Academic Comprehensive Campaign for Excellence (ACCE) that raised $77.2 million when it finished in June 2021.
 Heidelberg continues to invest in new academic programs, faculty and staff, innovative teaching and learning, campus technology, and new or renovated facilities for academics, athletics, and residential living under his leadership.

-In recent years, Heidelberg has launched a series of highly innovative, market-driven initiatives, including the Heidelberg Tuition Guarantee, the Four-Year Graduation Guarantee, the HYPE Career Ready® Program, and the PlusOneAdvantage® Tuition- Free MBA Scholarship, setting the University apart and giving students big opportunities and life advantages as they prepare for their post-graduation careers and lives of purpose with distinction.
+In recent years, Heidelberg has launched a series of highly innovative, market-driven initiatives, including the Heidelberg Tuition Guarantee, the Four-Year Graduation Guarantee, the HYPE Career Ready® Program, and the PlusOneAdvantage® MBA Program, setting the University apart and giving students big opportunities and life advantages as they prepare for their post-graduation careers and lives of purpose with distinction.

 Early in his presidency, he led the planning, development, and ongoing revision of the Heidelberg University Strategic Action Plan 2010-2020.
-As the University has progressed through these goals and priorities, the campus has undergone a tremendous physical transformation with the construction or renovation of 20 student-centered facilities that have dramatically improved the overall campus experience.
-A cross-functional strategic planning committee is now developing the Heidelberg University Strategic Growth Action Plan FY 2022-2026 in 2021-2022.
+As the University has progressed through these goals and priorities, the campus has undergone a tremendous physical transformation with the construction or renovation of 24 student-centered buildings and facilities that have dramatically improved the overall campus experience.
+A cross-functional strategic planning committee developed the Heidelberg University Strategic Growth Action Plan FY 2022-2026 in 2021-2022.
 The Board of Trustees approved the SGAP in December 2021.

 Dr. Huntington is married to Dr. Susan M. McCafferty, a clinical psychologist and an attorney, whom he met at their undergraduate alma mater, Middlebury College.
-She is an adjunct professor, the pre-law adviser, and chair of the Patricia Adams Lecture Series selection committee.
-They are the parents of two children, Ashley (graduate at the University of Cambridge in England) and Aidan (undergraduate at Dickinson College in Pennsylvania).
+She is an adjunct professor, the pre-law adviser, and chair of The Patricia Adams Lecture Series selection committee.
+They are the parents of two nearly grown children, Ashley and Aidan.
 As Tiffin homeowners, they are very engaged in helping to make Heidelberg’s hometown a more vibrant community for everyone.